wiseman-timelord/DriveSet/README.md

 - we will no longer need a ".\scripts\drives.psd1", so update the parts relevant to that.
 - remember to keep significant variables at the start of the script, but not, menus or headers.
 - the Choose-Profile should be the first option on the Main Menu, with its own submenu that should be displaying the available profiles.
-- Create menus, Figure out folders to use, Optimize layout, Improve, Test & Develope.
+- Milestones: Complete Menus, Optimize & Improve layout, Final Testing & Fixing.

 ## DESCRIPTION
 Tool to set folder locations of common interest to being assigned to drive letters, this will be offered on Assign/Release toggle, checked upon entering menu, thus allowing de-assignment.